 Mufti N. Ahmad, M.D.

-Dr. Ahmad completed his Internal Medicine residency at the University at Buffalo in New York, after earning his medical degree with the Prime Minister’s Scholarship program award from the University of Health Sciences in Lahore, Pakistan.
+Dr. Ahmad completed his Internal Medicine residency at the State University of New York, in Buffalo after earning his medical degree with the Prime Minister’s Scholarship program award from the University of Health Sciences in Lahore, Pakistan.

 Prior to his fellowship, Dr. Ahmad practiced as a hospitalist at Kettering Health Network in Dayton, OH, while serving as a clinical assistant professor at Wright State University.
 Following that, he served as a hospitalist at the Community Health Network in Indianapolis while continuing his research in breast cancer genomics as a research scholar and clinical assistant professor at the Indiana University Simon Cancer Center.

-Published author of several peer reviewed medical journal articles and book chapters, Dr. Ahmad is Board Certified in Internal Medicine and Board eligible in Hematology and Medical Oncology.
+Published author of several peer reviewed medical journal articles and book chapters, Dr. Ahmad is Board Certified in Internal Medicine, Hematology, and Medical Oncology.